giannisvtls/big_data_msc/README.md

 #### Functionality

-- Both `ProducerClient` and `ConsumerClient` generate random data amounts to add or remove from the storage server, simulating dynamic data flow in a distributed system.
+- Both `ProducerClient` and `ConsumerClient` generate random data amounts to add or remove from the storage server.
 - Producers and consumers connect to random ports, allowing multiple storage servers to handle requests concurrently.
 - The `StorageServer` uses synchronized methods to prevent data inconsistencies when handling multiple requests.
 This ensures that concurrent operations do not violate storage limits.
 - If a producer’s "ADD" operation would exceed maximum storage, or if a consumer’s "REMOVE" operation would result in storage below the minimum, the request is denied with an appropriate message.